gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 .. literalinclude:: ../../../samples/s00-rayGenOnly/hostCode.cpp
    :language: c++
-   :lines: 115-129
+   :lines: 105-119

 Cleaning Up
 """""""""""
 When our program completes, we need to destroy all the objects we created.
-The order that these objects are destroyed is important, because some objects depend on others.
-In general, we destroy our objects the reverse order that they were made.
+The order that these objects are destroyed is important, because some objects depend on others to function properly.
+In general, we destroy our objects in the reverse order that they were made.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/hostCode.cpp
    :language: c++
-   :lines: 133-138
+   :lines: 125-129

 Conclusion
 ----------